 To find out more please see our terms and conditions.

-You'll study compulsory modules covering contemporary and popular cultural, theoretical and creative approaches.
+You'll study compulsory modules covering contemporary and popular cultural, theoretical and creative approaches, alongside a cross-disciplinary module on writing about music, and developing academic and professional skills.
 You'll also select from a range of optional modules.

 |Introduction to Popular Music Studies||20|